 Honorable Mentions (In alphabetical order)

 Michigan Technological Institute; Houghton, Michigan

-At the conclusion of the competition each team received a crystal bowl and each individual on the team received a participation ribbon and medallion in recognition of their efforts.
+At the conclusion of the competition each team received a crystal bowl or statue and each individual on the team received a participation ribbon and medallion in recognition of their efforts.

 NSPS is the national organization representing the Land Surveying profession in the United States and has among its aims and objectives: Advancing the sciences and disciplines with in the profession; supporting new practical methods of surveying; promoting public faith and confidence in the profession; encouraging high standards of ethical and professional behavior; and seeking improvements in higher education curricula for surveyors.